MBaramia/blocktracker/README.md

 Here are some potential enhancements that can be made to the project:

-- User authentication: Implement user registration and login functionality to provide personalized watchlists for individual users.
 - Additional data visualization: Expand the dashboard to include more detailed charts and analytics for each cryptocurrency.
 - Portfolio tracking: Allow users to input their cryptocurrency holdings and track their portfolio performance over time.
 - Alerts and notifications: Implement alerts and notifications for price changes, volume spikes, or other market events.